robilemos89/anymarket_magento/README.md

 Licença
 -------
 Este código fonte está licenciado sob os temos da Mozzila Public License, versão 2.0.
-Caso não encontre uma cópia distribuida com os arquivos, você obter uma em: https://mozilla.org/MPL/2.0/.
+Caso não encontre uma cópia distribuida com os arquivos, você pode obter uma em: https://mozilla.org/MPL/2.0/.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.